What is Natural Family Planning utilizing the Mira Monitor?

 What is the difference between the Clearblue Fertility Monitor and the Mira monitor?

-The Clearblue Fertility Monitor tracks estrogen and luteinizing hormone (LH) to provide three levels of fertility: low, high, or peak based on threshold levels of fertility hormones while the Mira monitor measures quantitative amounts of these hormones and provides a number value per measurement.
-The Mira monitor can measure estrogen, LH, progesterone, follicle stimulating hormone (FSH) and soon human chorionic gonadotropin (HCG).
+The Clearblue Fertility Monitor tracks estrogen and luteinizing hormone (LH) to provide three levels of fertility: low, high, or peak based on threshold levels of fertility hormones.
+The Mira monitor measures quantitative amounts of these hormones and provides a number value per measurement, and displays this number in a graph on the Mira app on your cell phone.
+The Mira monitor can measure estrogen in the form of E3G, LH, progesterone in the form of PdG, and follicle stimulating hormone (FSH.)

 How much does the Mira monitor cost compared to the Clearblue Fertility Monitor?